 So the most valuable cloud engineers or developers in many established organizations don't necessarily have loads of certifications.
-Instead they bring extensive experience in IT infrastructure and have hands on experience with cloud and a habit of self-taught learning.
-I think there are two sides to cloud certifications and I do want to cover both.
+Instead, they bring extensive experience in IT infrastructure and have hands-on experience with the cloud and a habit of self-taught learning.
+I think there are two sides to cloud certifications and I want to cover both.

-My point being you get a structured learning path to learn these skills.
-Similarly with DevOps Engineer Certificate both in Azure or AWS, it gives you learning paths to learn the tools that are needed by DevOps engineer which are provided by AWS or Azure.
-So you learn about Azure DevOps, how you can build CI/CD pipelines, how you can have version control in Azure DevOps.
+My point is you get a structured learning path to learn these skills.
+Similarly, with DevOps Engineer Certificate both in Azure or AWS, it gives you learning paths to learn the tools that are needed by DevOps engineers which are provided by AWS or Azure.
+So you learn about Azure DevOps, how you can build CI/CD pipelines, and how you can have version control in Azure DevOps.
 So for a structured learning path, I think certifications are great!

-Another con can be, that you might not have prior experience and you can pass cloud certifications with no experience working in cloud even though there are certifications that would say you need six months hands on experience which I think you should have, because lack of in field experience working with cloud sometimes creates dissatisfaction from the hiring teams.
-However, if you are able to justify that, through right projects or making sure you have built two or three solid projects in cloud utilizing different services, and you're able to answer questions around why you chose those services, what were some decisions you made when picking those services and designing the architecture for your projects.
+Another con can be, that you might not have prior experience and you can pass cloud certifications with no experience working in the cloud even though there are certifications that would say you need six months hands-on experience which I think you should have because lack of in-field experience working with cloud sometimes creates dissatisfaction from the hiring teams.
+However, if you can justify that, through the right projects or making sure you have built two or three solid projects in the cloud utilizing different services, and you're able to answer questions about why you chose those services, what were some decisions you made when picking those services and designing the architecture for your projects.
 I think this con can be avoided.

 So I would say certifications are good for structured learning paths.
 Even if you don't sit these certification exams but just go through the learning path because you'll get a proper structure on which service to start with first and what are some fundamentals you need.
 Cons being: People have been cracking certifications without really knowing the underlying fundamentals and just going through practice questions and passing those certifications.
 I think that defies the purpose of you upskilling to get into the cloud.
 That's my take on either certifications in IT or cloud are worth it or not.